 - 1. The minimum instream flow requirements in the Russian River, as specified in Term 20 of Permit 12947A, Term 17 of Permits 12949 and 12950, and Term 13 of Permit 16596, shall be modified as follows: - a.
-Minimum instream flow in the upper Russian River shall remain at or above 125 cfs; - b.
+Minimum instream flow in the upper Russian River shall remain at or above 125 cubic feet per second (cfs); - b.
 Minimum instream flow in the lower Russian River shall remain at or above 70 cfs.

-For purposes of compliance with this term, the minimum instream flow requirements shall be measured based on a 5-day running average of average daily stream flow measurements, provided that instantaneous flows in the upper Russian River shall be no less than 110 cfs and in the lower Russian River shall be no less than 60 cfs.
+For purposes of compliance with this term, the minimum instream flow requirements for the upper Russian River shall be measured based on a 5-day running average of average daily stream flow measurements, provided that instantaneous flows in the upper Russian River shall be no less than 110 cfs.
+The minimum instream flow requirements for the lower Russian River shall be based on instantaneous flow measurements and shall be no less than 70 cfs.

 - 2. SCWA shall conduct the following fisheries monitoring tasks and associated recording and reporting requirements.
-A summary report of the fisheries monitoring tasks described below shall be submitted to the Deputy Director for Water Rights by April 1, 2017 in accordance with the NMFS and CDFW annual reporting requirements as more fully described in the Biological Opinion. - a.
-Beginning no later than September 1, 2016 and continuing through the duration of this Order, SCWA shall monitor and record daily numbers of adult salmon and steelhead moving upstream past the life cycle monitoring station in Dry Creek and at the Healdsburg fish ladder (when operable).
-These numbers shall be included in bi-weekly reports required in Term 7. - b.
-Beginning October 1, 2016, if adult salmon and steelhead can enter the Russian River estuary and suitable water clarity allows snorkel surveys, SCWA shall monitor numbers of adult salmon and steelhead in representative deep pools in the lower Russian River downstream of the Mirabel inflatable dam.
-Monitoring shall occur on a weekly basis continuing through the duration of this Order or until sustained flows at the USGS gage at Hacienda (No.11467000) are above 135 cfs. - c.
-Prior to October 27, 2016, or after a cumulative seasonal total of 100 adult salmon and steelhead move upstream past the counting stations at Dry Creek and the Healdsburg fish ladder, whichever is earlier, SCWA shall consult with NMFS and CDFW regarding the possibility of increasing the instream flow at the gage at Hacienda to a level not to exceed 135 cfs.
+A summary report of the fisheries monitoring tasks described below shall be submitted to the Deputy Director for Water Rights by April 1, 2020, in accordance with the National Marine Fisheries Service (NMFS) and California Department of Fish and Wildlife (CDFW) annual reporting requirements as more fully described in the Biological Opinion. - a.
+Beginning no later than September 1, 2019, and continuing through the duration of this Order, SCWA shall monitor and record daily numbers of adult salmon and steelhead moving upstream past the Mirabel fish ladder.
+Mirabel fish ladder numbers shall be provided every two weeks in accordance with Term 7. - b.
+Beginning October 1, 2019, if adult salmon and steelhead can enter the Russian River estuary and suitable water clarity allows snorkel surveys, SCWA shall monitor numbers of adult salmon and steelhead in representative deep pools in the lower Russian River downstream of the Mirabel inflatable dam.
+Monitoring shall occur on a weekly basis continuing through the duration of this Order or until sustained flows at the United States Geological Survey (USGS) gage at Hacienda (No.11467000) are above 135 cfs. - c.
+Prior to October 15, 2019, or after a cumulative seasonal total of 100 adult salmon and steelhead move upstream past the counting station at the Mirabel fish ladder, whichever is earlier, SCWA shall consult with NMFS and CDFW regarding the possibility of increasing the instream flow at the gage at Hacienda to a level not to exceed 135 cfs.
 Consultations shall occur every two weeks and a summary report of consultation details and any increases to the minimum flows shall be submitted to the Deputy Director for Water Rights within one week of each consultation meeting.